Formalizing nuance in classical music

 1 May 2022

 Some musical styles have associated conventions for nuance.
-In many styles, for example, upbeats are softer, and pieces end with a ritardando.
-Performers learn these conventions by osmosis (and in many cases the modern conventions differ from those of the composition's period).
-But score markings and stylistic conventions are just guidelines.
+In many styles, for example, upbeat notes are softer, and pieces end with a ritardando.
+Performers learn these conventions by osmosis.
+The modern conventions may differ from those of the composition's period.
+Score markings and stylistic conventions are just guidelines.
 In the end, nuance is left up to the performer(s).
 Some nuance may be planned in advance.
 Some may be spontaneous during a particular performance.
-Some may be unintentional artifacts of the performer's technique.
-I think we need a "formalism" to describe nuance: a language with precisely-defined syntax and semantics.
+Some may be unintended consequences of the performer's technique.
+Formalizing nuanceI propose creating a "formalism" to describe nuance.
 This formalism should have these properties:

 I have developed a formalism with these properties: Music Nuance Specification (MNS).
 Its details are described here, and a Python implementation of it is here.
 Why formalize nuance?To many musicians, nuance is ineffable - it's something magical that happens during performances, and to analyze or formalize it would break that magic spell.
 This viewpoint is understandable.
 But as music evolves, and as computers are increasingly important tools for composition, pedagogy, and performance, there are reasons to expand our ability to represent and manipulate nuance: to make it a first-class citizen, along with scores and sounds.
-Doing so will not replace the human component of nuance, or the spontaneity of performance; rather, it will provide tools that enhance these processes, and that enable new ways of making music.
+Doing so will not replace the human component of nuance, or the spontaneity of performance; rather, it will provide tools that enhance these processes and that enable new ways of making music.
 Let's assume that we have a formalism describing nuance, and that we have software tools that make it easy to create and edit "nuance specifications" for pieces.
 These capabilities would have several applications:

 CompositionAs a composer writes a piece, using a score editor such as MuseScore or Sibelius, they could also develop a nuance specification for the piece.
 The audio rendering function of the score editor could use this to produce nuanced renditions of the piece.
 This would facilitate the composition process and would convey the composer's intentions more clearly to prospective performers.
-Virtual performancePerformers could create virtual performances of pieces, in which they play the piece using a computer rather than a traditional instrument.
+Virtual performancePerformers could create nuanced virtual performances of pieces, in which they render the piece using a computer rather than a traditional instrument.
 PedagogyA teacher's instruction to a student could be represented as a nuance specification which guides the student's practice.
 This could be done in various ways.
-For example, as a student practices a piece they could be shown "virtual conductor" that expresses (graphically, on a computer display) a simplified representation of the target nuance.
+For example, as a student practices a piece they could be shown a "virtual conductor" that expresses (graphically, on a computer display) a simplified representation of the target nuance.
+Or a "virtual tutor" could make suggestions (musical and/or technical) to the student based on the differences between their playing and the nuance specification.
 Ensemble rehearsal and practiceWhen an ensemble (say, a piano duo) rehearses together, they could record their interpretive decisions as a nuance specification.
 They could then use this to guide their individual practice (perhaps using the "virtual conductor" described above).
-Sharing and archivalIMSLP lets people share musical scores, and recordings of renditions.
-It could also include nuance descriptions for pieces.
-This would provide a framework for sharing and discussing the interpretation of pieces.
+Sharing and archivalWeb sites like IMSLP let people share musical scores and recordings of renditions.
+Such sites could also include user-supplied nuance descriptions for works.
+This would provide a framework for sharing and discussing the interpretation of these works.

-User interfaces for editing nuanceWhat kind of UI (user interface) would facilitate creating and editing a nuance specification - in particular, for transcribing one's mental model of a performance?
+User interfaces for editing nuanceWhat kind of UI (user interface) would facilitate creating and editing nuance specifications - in particular, for transcribing one's mental model of a performance?
 This generally involves changing every parameter - start time, duration, volume - of every note.
 We can imagine a GUI that shows a piano-roll representation of the score and lets you click on notes to change their parameters.
 This low-level approach would let you do whatever you want, but it would be impossibly tedious.
 Desirable properties of a UI for editing nuance:

 Some general approaches: